jpgordon00/UnityFileDownloader/README.md

   </a>
 </p>

-A file downloader that handles asyncronous and concurrent file downloading, implicit multi-part file downloading, pausing/restarting, and more.
+A file downloader that handles asyncronous and concurrent file downloading, implicit multi-part file downloading, pausing/restarting, properties with per-file granularity and more.

 ## Appendix

 This file downloader was built because UnityWebRequest and recent solutions built by Unity and third-parties are subpar and bare of features.
 While this project is written 100% in C#, this downloader should support all platforms that Unity does.
+If you have any feedback, please reach out to me at jpgordon00@gmail.com, or submit an issue or pull request.
+Collaboration is encouraged!

 ## Features

-- Concurrently download any amount of files while adhering to a fixed number of "threads"
+- Concurrently download any amount of files while adhering to a fixed number of asyncronous tasks
-- Implicitly handles multi-part file downloading, including pausing/restarting
+- Implicitly handles multi-part file downloading, including pausing/restarting of chunked downloads
 - Provides both task-based asyncronous methods and standard callbacks for errors, individual file completion, all file completion, and more
-- Granularity of properties can be on a per-file basis, providing the ability to pause/restart, and to get/set progress, timeouts, callbacks and more
+- Granularity of properties can be on a per-file basis, providing the ability to pause/restart, and to get/set progress, timeouts, headers, callbacks and more
-- Optional "atomic" file downloading and ability to continue downloading through HTTP/S errors
+- Optionally handle "atomic" file downloading by deleting all downloaded (partially or impartially) files and ability to continue downloading through HTTP/S errors
 - Code structure that allows for modularity of both download fulfillment (such as UnityWebRequest) and dispatching of downloads.

 ## Usage/Examples